 Together, these words symbolize prosperity and happiness.
 The Sho Chiku Bai sake brand was born in Kyoto, Japan in 1933.
 Today in Japan, under this renowned brand, there are 63 lines of sake and a total catalog of approximately 135 sake products.

 In March of 1983, Takara Sake, USA released the first American-made Sho Chiku Bai sake — Sho Chiku Bai Classic Junmai Sake.
-Since then, we have proudly expanded our sake options, all of which are worthy of the Sho Chiku Bai label under the Takara mark.
+Since then, we have proudly expanded our sake brewing, all of which are worthy of the Sho Chiku Bai label under the Takara mark.
 Today, in Berkeley, CA, Takara Sake USA produces 13 originally brewed types of Sho Chiku Bai products — which you can find on this page.

 As with many other kinds of sake, all Sho Chiku Bai products are made by fermenting rice grains in water with yeast and koji, the mold spore that triggers the fermentation process.
 Each of these batches then goes through polishing, washing, pressing, filtering, pasteurizing and aging to achieve just the right flavor balance.
 An exceptional sake requires skill and precision to produce, which is probably why there are only a few trusted brew masters and capable brew teams in America.